flugg/laravel-responder/readme.md

 ### Serializers

 After your models have been transformed, the data will be serialized using the serializer set in the configuration file.
-A serializer structures your data output in a certain way.
-It can also add additional data like pagination information or meta data.
+The serializer structures your data output in a certain way.
+It can also add additional data like pagination information and meta data.

 When all responses are serialized with the same serializer, you end up with a consistent API, and if you want to change the structure in the future, you can simply change the serializer in the configurations.

 #### Default Serializer

-The package brings its own serializer `Flugg\Responder\Serializers\ApiSerailizer` which is the default serializer.
-An example response with a user model with a related role model:
+The package brings its own serializer `Flugg\Responder\Serializers\ApiSerailizer`, which is the default serializer.
+Below is an example response with a user model, with a related role model:

 ```json
 {